 \section{Introduction}

-Historically the possibility that self gravitating stars could actually contain a non-vanishing net charge was first pointed out by Rosseland \cite{Rosseland1924} and later on by several other researchers \cite{Neslusan2001,Anninos2001,Giuliani2008} with different point of views.
+Historically the possibility that self gravitating stars could actually contain a non-vanishing net charge was first pointed out by Rosseland \cite{Rosseland1924} and later on by several other researchers \cite{Neslusan2001,Anninos2001,Giuliani2008} with different view points.
 The general relativistic analog for charged dust stars were discussed by Majumdar \cite{Majumdar} and Papapetrou \cite{Papapetrou}.
 However, in his pioneering work Bonnor \cite{Bonnor} further discussed this issue and also several investigators considered the problem later on in detailed in connection to stability and other aspects \cite{Bekenstein1971,Zhang1982,Felice1995a,Felice1999,Yu2000,Glendenning2000,Anninos2001,Ivanov2002}.

-Following Treves and Turella \cite{Treves} Ray and Das \cite{SaibalRay2002,SaibalRay2004}, to justify the present work with a charged fluid distribution, argue that even though the astrophysical systems are by and large electrically neutral, recent studies do not rule out the possibility of the existence of massive astrophysical systems that are not electrically neutral.
+Following Treves and Turolla~\cite{Treves}, to justify the present work with a charged fluid distribution, Ray and Das~\cite{SaibalRay2002,SaibalRay2004} argue that even though the astrophysical systems are by and large electrically neutral, recent studies do not rule out the possibility of the existence of massive astrophysical systems that are not electrically neutral.
 The mechanism is mainly related to the acquiring a net charge by accretion from the surrounding medium or even by a compact star during its collapse from the supernova stage.
 In this connection it is interesting to note that to study the effect of electric charge in compact stars Ray et al. \cite{SubharthiRay2003} by assuming an ansatz have shown that in order to see any appreciable effect on the phenomenology of the compact stars, the total electric charge is to be $\sim 10^{20}$ Coulomb.

 It has been pointed out by Ivanov \cite{Ivanov2002} that substantial analytical difficulties associated with self-gravitating, static, isotropic fluid spheres when pressure explicitly depends on matter density.
 However, it is also observed that simplification can be achieved with the introduction of electric charge.
 It is to note that charged, self-gravitating anisotropic fluid spheres have been investigated by Horvat et al. \cite{Horvat} in studies of gravastars and also recently Thirukkanesh and Maharaj \cite{TM} found solutions for the charged anisotropic fluid.